Belgium: 10 April 2019

 The UK Government has announced a temporary permissions regime (TPR) for inbound passporting EEA firms and funds.
 The TPR will come into effect in the event of a hard Brexit, and will provide a temporary backstop to ensure that such firms and funds can continue their UK business with minimal disruption.

-In order to take advantage of the TPR firms and funds need to make a notification to the UK Financial Conduct Authority (FCA) or UK Prudential Regulation Authority (PRA) as appropriate before the end of 28 March 2019.
+In order to take advantage of the TPR firms and funds needed to make a notification to the UK Financial Conduct Authority (FCA) or UK Prudential Regulation Authority (PRA) as appropriate before the end of 28 March 2019.
+In light of the recent extension of the Article 50 process, the deadline is now 11 April 2019.
 Once in the TPR the FCA or PRA (as relevant) will allocate a “landing slot” in which the firm or fund must submit its application for UK authorisation.
-The FCA anticipates that its first landing slot will be October to December 2019 followed by a further five landing slots with the last one closing at the end of March 2021.
+Prior to the extension of Article 50, the FCA anticipated that its first landing slot would be October to December 2019 followed by a further five landing slots with the last one closing at the end of March 2021.
+The FCA has so far not stated if the landing slots are changing due to the Article 50 extension.
 Further information on the TPR can be found on our Brexit Pathfinder hub.
 Registration is free via the NRF Institute portal.

 The TPR is only relevant for firms that passport into the UK.
 The European Commission has so far not reciprocated with a similar regime and has instead continued to push for UK firms to submit an application for authorisation in the relevant Member State where they wish to conduct business.
 In particular, the “no-deal” Contingency Action Plan of the European Commission deliberately provides for a limited number of contingency measures only (including temporary and conditional equivalence regimes for UK central counterparties and UK central depositaries).
 The European Securities and Markets Authority (ESMA) and the national regulators of the EU27 countries have agreed certain Memoranda of Understanding (MoUs) with the Financial Conduct Authority (FCA) and with the Bank of England (BoE).
 On that basis, ESMA has already adopted decisions according to which 3 UK central counterparties and the UK central depository will be recognised to provide their services in the EU in case of a no-deal Brexit.